-Finally, after several years of just thinking about it, I got around to climbing Fuji Mountain in snow — the one in Oregon, not the one in Japan (maybe one day).
+Finally, after several years of just thinking about it, I got around to climbing Fuji Mountain in the snow — the one in Oregon, not the one in Japan (maybe one day).
 On March 30, 2019, the weather forecast was almost perfect for this trip, and I realized that there weren’t any reasons not to go.
 The summary: it took all day, and 17 miles through every kind of snow one can imagine (and some I hadn’t prior to this trip).

 About 1.5 miles up the road, some views to the right offer glimpses of Diamond Peak.
 Just up the hill on the left side of the road one can find several lunch spots for people who leave at a less ungodly time and therefore arrive there at noon or so instead of 9:10, as I did.

-At almost 4 miles, the trail to the shelter splits to the left, and a short while later, I reached the lump of snow containing the shelter.
+At almost 4 miles, the trail to the shelter split to the left, and a short while later, I reached the lump of snow containing the shelter.

 As this was my planned snack stop, I climbed down into it and proceeded to have the snack while peeking over the snow wall at Diamond Peak.
 The inside of the shelter contained a lot more things than the last time I was there, including a sleeping bag, tarp, some food, minibar, and a really nice looking axe.

 After this short break, I headed back to the last trail junction a few steps away and proceeded on the path to the Birthday Lakes, and a bit later, splitting off to the Fuji Mountain trail, which at this point has the benefit of nordic markings, some of which were even above the snow.
 The sun came out and mostly stayed out the rest of the day, which was nice (except for what it did to the road, but more on that later).